Access (age 25 and over) and Second-Degree Checklist

 Step 3: Submit Health Form (optional)

-As an Access or second degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting the form.
-Return the form to the Health Center in Hundley Hall.
+All full-time undergraduate students need to complete the health form regardless of whether you live on or off campus.
+As an Access or Second Degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting this form.

-To get more information about the health center and details about the form, visit the Health Center web pages or contact them at 434.544.8357.
+To get more information about the health center and details about the form, go to our Health Center website for required information or contact them at 434.544.8357.

-All new students must check into the College before they can attend orientation or begin classes.
-At check-in, you will get your student ID, parking pass, and keys to your room if you are living on campus, and take care of all other campus business.
-(If you need a parking pass, please bring your driver’s license, proof of insurance, and car registration with you when you come to check-in.)
+All new students must check in to the College before they can attend orientation or begin classes.
+This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
+(If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in!)

-You may check in from 9 a.m.-6 p.m.
-Thursday, August 15 in Schewel Hall, before you come to orientation.
-The process usually takes about 30 minutes to complete.
+You may check into the College in Schewel Hall from 9 a.m. - 6 p.m. on Thursday, August 13.
+This process usually takes about 30 minutes to complete.

-At orientation, you will receive your official class schedule, meet faculty and staff, and learn about LC's academic policies and procedures.
-You'll also meet other new Access and Second Degree students.
+At orientation, you will receive your official class schedule, meet with campus offices and faculty and staff, and learn about LC's academic policies and procedures.
+You'll also meet and interact with other new students!

 Questions?
 Please contact us at email@example.com or call Academic and Career Services at 434.544.8419.